 Houghton Mifflin Harcourt

 David Sheff is the author of Clean: Overcoming Addiction and Ending America’s Greatest Tragedy, the follow-up to his New York Times #1 best seller, Beautiful Boy: A Father’s Journey Through His Son’s Addiction.
 Clean is the result of the years Sheff spent investigating the disease of addiction and America’s drug problem, which he sees as the greatest public health challenge of our time.
 In 2009, Sheff was named to the Time 100, Time Magazine’s list of the World’s Most Influential People.
-He was awarded the 2013 College of Problems on Drug Dependence (CPDD) Media Award, and the 2017 American Society of Addiction Medicine (ASAM) Media Award, to be presented in April, 2017.
+He was awarded the 2013 College of Problems on Drug Dependence (CPDD) Media Award, and 2017 American Society of Addiction Medicine (ASAM) Media Award.

 Sheff’s Beautiful Boy, published in 2008, was based on his article, “My Addicted Son,” which appeared in the New York Times Magazine.
 The article won a special award from the American Psychological Association for “outstanding contribution to the understanding of addiction.”
 Beautiful Boy was named the year’s Best Nonfiction Book by Entertainment Weekly, and it won first place in the Barnes and Noble Discover Award in nonfiction.
 Sheff also contributed to HBO’s Addiction: Why Can’t They Just Stop.

 David is on the advisory boards of the The Jed and Clinton Health Matters Campus Program “designed to help colleges and universities promote emotional wellbeing and mental health programming, reduce substance abuse and prevent suicide among their students,” and the International Bipolar Foundation.